-On one hand responsibility for this difficulty lies with educational academics, who can fail to make their research accessible to teachers; not only in terms of where it is published and the language typically employed, but also in terms of identifying how their research can make a difference (Brown, 2014).
-This is not universally the case, however, and bodies such as the What Works Clearinghouseii and the Education Endowment Foundation (EEF) have aimed to make 'what seems to be effective' accessible (one only has to look at the EEF's toolkit,iii for an example of such efforts).
+For a number of reasons, however, many schools have found it difficult to become 'researchengaged': with teachers often lacking the skills, resource or the motivation to use evidence to innovate their practice (e.g. Hargreaves, 1996; Goldacre, 2013; EEF, 2014).
+On one hand responsibility for this difficulty lies with educational academics, who can fail to make their research accessible to teachers; not only in terms of where it is published and the language typically employed, but also in terms of identifying how their research can make a difference (Hargreaves, 1996; Cain, 2015).
+But this is not universally the case and bodies such as the What Works Clearinghouseiii and the Education Endowment Foundation (EEF) have aimed to make 'what seems to be effective' accessible (one only has to look at the EEF's toolkit, iv for an example of such efforts).
 Correspondingly, part of the difficulty also lies with schools.
 Teachers, for instance, are often not allocated adequate time to explore and share what research exists regarding a particular issue.
-Or they can find themselves, as a result of the timetabling process, unable to work collaboratively with others to identify and trial ways to address issues of teaching and learning (Galdin-O'Shea, 2015; Godfrey, 2014a).
-Other activities are also often prioritized over research-informed professional development which, as a result, can find itself falling down the pecking order of things that need to be attended to (Galdin O'Shea, 2015; Roberts, 2015).
+Or they can find themselves, as a result of the timetabling process, unable to work collaboratively with others to identify and trial ways to address issues of teaching and learning (Godfrey, 2014a).
+Other activities are also often prioritized over research-informed professional development, which, as a result, can find itself falling down the pecking order of things that need to be attended to (Galdin O'Shea, 2015; Roberts, 2015).